Striving to stay current? Bring ReTooling news to your inbox.

 Climate Change Impacts and Adaptation Division (CCIAD), Natural Resources Canada

 The Climate Change Impacts and Adaptation Division of Natural Resources Canada has provided technical and financial support to climate adaptation initiatives in Canada for many years.
-Most recently, this has been through the “Enhancing Competitiveness in a Changing Climate program,” with programs of work defined by various working groups under the Adaptation Platform.
 The Adaptation Platform brings together key groups from government, industry and professional organizations, to collaborate on adaptation priorities.
 By providing the structure to pool knowledge, capacity and financial resources, the Platform aims to complete work on adaptation and to ensure the results of that work, such as information, tools and recommendations, reach the right audiences.